The Throw Away Parents

 I have seen it was too often.
-The family member forgotten when they are in a home.
+The family member forgot when they are in a home.
 No one comes to see them.
 The family member says well my son or daughter will come and visit me when their life calms down a bit.
 I understand.
-But a bit more of them dies every day when they look to see if you come to see them.
+But a bit more of them die every day when they look to see if you come to see them.
 They become a little quieter and realize that you have thrown them away.
-They are someone else's problem not yours.
+They are someone else's problem, not yours.
 Their birthday comes and goes and not so much as a card or a call.
-The holidays come and go and not a visit. .Oh well Mom or Dad says they were busy while inside they cry because they took care of you.
+The holidays come and go and not a visit. .Oh well, Mom or Dad says they were busy while inside they cry because they took care of you.